intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

 can still emulate all Arm exceptions by manipulating individual registers using the KVM_SET_ONE_REG API.

+For a protected VM, setting ext_dabt_pending returns -EPERM; see Documentation/virt/kvm/arm/pkvm.rst.
+Injecting an SError is unaffected.

 See KVM_GET_VCPU_EVENTS for the data structure.

 Calling this ioctl on a vCPU that hasn't been initialized will return